 The Company defines SMBs as companies having revenues of \$1.0 million to \$100.0 million, and it estimates the SMB market to be over 27 million businesses in the U.S. While the Company's primary investments include making loans and providing business solutions to the SMB market through NSBF and the Company's controlled portfolio companies, the Company also may make opportunistic investments in larger or smaller companies.
-The Company expects to generate returns through a combination of realized gains on the sale of the government guaranteed portions of SBA 7(a) loans, contractual interest payments on debt investments, dividends from the Company's controlled portfolio companies), servicing income and other income.
+The Company expects to generate returns through a combination of realized gains on the sale of the government guaranteed portions of SBA 7(a) loans, contractual interest payments on debt investments, dividends from the Company's controlled portfolio companies, equity appreciation (through direct investment in the Company's controlled portfolio companies), servicing income and other income.